 - a.
 Obtain and review the Consolidated Fiscal Reporting Manual, as it relates to the schedules listed above. - b.
-Discuss the procedures (written or informal) with the personnel assigned responsibility for supervising the preparation and maintenance of the CFR to ascertain: - The extent to which the LGU/municipality followed the established procedures on a continuous basis: and - Whether they believe such procedures are adequate to result in accurate reporting of data required by the CFR. - c.
+Discuss the procedures (written or informal) with the personnel assigned responsibility for supervising the preparation and maintenance of the CFR to ascertain: - The extent to which the LGU/municipality followed the established procedures on a continuous basis; and - Whether they believe such procedures are adequate to result in accurate reporting of data required by the CFR. - c.
 Inquire of same person concerning the retention policy that is followed by the LGU/municipality with respect to source documents supporting the CFR. - d.
 Based on a description of the procedures obtained in items b and c above, identify all the source documents which are to be retained by the LGU/municipality for a minimum of seven years.
-For each type of source document, observe that the document exists for the period.
+For each type of source document, observe that the document exists for the period. - e.

-New York State Consolidated Fiscal Reporting and Subject: Appendix CC - Compliance Review (LGU Only) Section: 62.0 Page: 62.2 Claiming Manual orting Period: January 1, 2014 to December 31, 2014 Issued: 11/14

-- e.
 Discuss the system of internal controls with the person responsible for supervising and maintaining the CFR data.
 Inquire whether personnel independent of the preparer reviews the source documents and data summaries for completeness, accuracy and reasonableness and how often such reviews are performed.
-Perform tests, as appropriate, to ensure these reviews are performed. - f.
+Perform tests, as appropriate, to ensure these reviews are performed.

+New York State Consolidated Fiscal Reporting and Subject: Appendix CC - Compliance Review (LGU Only) Section: 62.0 Page: 62.2 Claiming Manual Reporting Period: January 1, 2016 to December 31, 2016 Issued: 11/16

+- f.
 Test the mathematical accuracy of the report. - g.
 Ensure summarization schedules agree to detail schedules, as prescribed by the CFR Manual. - h.
 Obtain the supporting worksheets/reports utilized by the agency to prepare the final data which are transcribed to the CFR.
 Compare the data included on the worksheets to the amounts reported in the CFR.
 Test the arithmetical accuracy of the summarizations. - i.
 Verify that the CFR software used to prepare the CFR is approved for the CFR reporting period. - j.
 Verify that the books and records fully support the total of each amount entered on each line of the specified CFR schedules.
 Identify significant reconciling items and conclude on their propriety.